 A. The relationship between a PA and the supervising physician is one of mutual trust and respect.
 The physician assistant is a representative of the physician, treating the patient in the style and manner developed and directed by the supervising physician.
 The physician and PA practice as HYPERLINK “http://www.aapa.org/gandp/issuebrief/pateamb.pdf” members of a medical team.

-To learn more about PAs, click on the links below:
+To learn more about PAs, visit the following resources: